acrenwelge/acrenwelge.github.io/_posts/2017-01-22-Get-It-Done.md

 ## What I Learned
 Templating engines like Mustache.js really help when you want to abstract away something like iterating through some data and displaying it.
-What I had to keep clear in my mind when working on this app, though, was that the DOM and the Javascript `data` variable are two separate entities.
+What I had to keep clear in my mind when working on this app, though, was that the DOM and the JavaScript `data` variable are two separate entities.
 I always made sure that `data` contained the correct information whenever an action occurred (like updating a list item).
 Then, it's easy to simply call the `render()` method and update the DOM.